Estimating Racial Disparities When Race is Not Observed: Empirical Validation with the Voter File

-For a given set of BISG probabilities, we estimate the conditional distribution of each outcome variable given race using BIRDiE with both saturated pooling and multinomial mixed-effects models introduced above.
-We then compare the resulting estimates based on these BIRDiE models against those of the two existing estimators --- the weighting estimator as well as a thresholding estimator that deterministically assigns each individual the maximum \emph{a posteriori} racial category.
+In our validation, for a given set of BISG probabilities, we estimate the conditional distribution of each outcome variable given race using BIRDiE with both saturated pooling and multinomial mixed-effects models introduced above.
+We then compare the resulting estimates based on these BIRDiE models against those of the two existing estimators---the weighting estimator as well as a thresholding estimator that deterministically assigns each individual the maximum \emph{a posteriori} racial category.
 For the saturated BIRDiE model, we use geographic effects matching the geographic level used in the BISG probabilities (e.g., county effects for the county-level BISG probabilities), except for the block-level probabilities.
 Due to the large number of individual census blocks, we use tract-level effects instead for this particular model.
+For the mixed-effects BIRDiE model, in addition to these geographic effects we add two geography-level covariates: the White and Black fraction of the population in each individual's geography of residence.
+These covariates should help further regularize and share information among the individual geographic effects.

-We use our software's default priors for both BIRDiE models.
-This is a uniform prior for the saturated model and a \(\Norm(0, 1)\) prior on \(\vb*\beta\) and a \(\Gamma(2, 10)\) prior on the random intercept standard deviation for the mixed model.
-With standardized covariates, the prior on the fixed effects \(\vb*\beta\) is weakly informative, corresponding to a prior belief that a one-standard-deviation increase in the covariate level will generally correspond to a change in the linear predictor between --2 and 2.
-The weakly informative prior on the random intercept scale is centered at 0.2 and places most of its mass between 0.024 and 0.56.
+We use noninformative or weakly informative priors for both BIRDiE models.
+For the saturated model, we use a uniform prior for the Dirichlet hyperparameters.
+For the mixed model, the prior on the fixed effects \(\vb*\beta_r\) for each racial group is a weakly informative Normal with standard deviation \(2p_r\), where \(p_r\) is the share of the racial group in the sample; this encourages more shrinkage for groups where less data is available.
+The overall global intercept received a \(\Norm(0, 5^2)\) prior.
+The prior on the random intercept scale is \(\text{Inv-Gamma}(4, 1.5)\), designed to support a range of possible heterogeneity of the outcome-race relationship across geographic levels while discouraging the M step from finding a mode at zero; it places 95\% of its mass between 0.17 and 1.376.
+The random intercept correlation matrix (across levels of \(Y\)) received an LKJ prior with shape parameter 2.
+Variations of these prior choices did not noticeably affect the top-line estimates, however, due to the large quantity of data overall.
 To give an idea of the computational efficiency of the proposed method, the maximum runtime of the saturated of the BIRDiE models fit to estimate party registration was 6.9 seconds (on a modern laptop with 8GB RAM), and the maximum runtime for the mixed model estimates was 22.6 seconds.